 Lodge Hill is closed to the public for one day each year ie December 21st.
 This is for legal reasons to maintain the permissive status of the footpaths.
 Footpaths lead onto the hill from Boddingtons Lane, Lodge Hill Lane and from North End, opposite the Workshops.

 As well as being enjoyed as a favourite place to walk, Lodge Hill is used by the community for such seasonal activities as Egg-rolling at Easter, Morris Dancing on May Day and an Ascension Day service.
+Please ask for permission for any such events so we can let the farmer know in advance.

 Excavation at Lodge Hill, Ditchling